Himansh-11/hospital-database-sql/README.md

 - Database design follows industry best practices for healthcare data management
 - Inspired by real-world hospital information systems (HIS) architecture
 - Data structures aligned with HIPAA compliance principles for proper data separation

 ---

-⭐ **If you found this project helpful or interesting, please consider starring the repository!**

----